radsungura/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 	- Where only the part of the name after the first dash is displayed (refer to the example)
 9. Bash script that gives you information about the school file
+10. Bash script that displays numbers from 1 to 100 with exceptions and conditions